How space-time behaves next to a star

 To understand what a black hole is, you need

-like an onion.At the moment of time t0, a sphere of radius r0 is taken, from the surface of which the rays emanate.
-Those that go inward form a front with a radius r0 - Δr, and those that go outward - r0 + Δr.
-The slope of these lines with respect to the vertical axis is 45 degrees, because the speed of propagation is equal to the speed of light.
+like an onion.At time t0, a sphere of radius r0 is taken, from the surface of which rays emanate.
+Those that go inward form a front with a radius r0 - Δr, and those that go outward form a front with radius r0 + Δr.
+The inclination of these lines relative to the vertical axis is 45 degrees because the speed of propagation is equal to the speed of light.

 If we are dealing with a particle thatdoes not propagate at the speed of light, then it cannot move at a speed greater than the speed of light, and, accordingly, can move in any direction within this angle.